 9. Beach Haven Beach at Taylor Avenue (On Leash)

 Ocean County is home to the charming maritime town of Beach Haven.
 This adorable spot boasts shopping, dining, and entertainment options to keep every breed of visitor happy, but most come here for its lovely beaches.
-Lining this Jersey Shore, you’ll find soft, golden strands bursting with fun activities.
+Lining this Jersey Shore, you'll find soft, golden beaches bursting with fun activities.

-Like most of the beaches in New Jersey, dogs are not permitted on the beaches from May 15th through September 15th.
-If they’re donning a leash that’s less than six feet long, though, your dog can join you to frolic in the sand and jump through waves between September 16th and May 16th.
+Like most of the dog-friendly beaches in New Jersey, dogs are not permitted on the beaches from May 15th through September 15th.
+If they're donning a leash that's less than six feet long, though, your dog can join you to frolic in the sand and jump through waves between September 16th and May 14th.

 One of the most dog-friendly beaches in Beach Haven is found along the bay at Taylor Avenue.
 Pups are allowed on both the sand and in the water here.